 The orders of a family law judge concerning child support, child custody and visitation become even more complicated when domestic misdemeanors involve restraining orders and no contact orders.
 This article by a RI divorce lawyer and a Providence criminal defense attorney, outlines the best methods to untangle the web were felony cases, misdemeanors and family law come together.
 Readers learn the benefits of using a Rhode Island criminal attorney who also specializes in divorce laws and the difference between a non-domestic offense and a domestic offense in Rhode Island.
 The article answers if a district court criminal judge can resolve custody and visitation issues and how long a no contact order remains valid.

-How to Retrieve Personal Property under a Restraining Order or No Contact Order If the judge has issued you a restraining order or a no contact order, exactly how do you go about getting your personal property from your Rhode Island domicile?
+If the judge has issued you a restraining order or a no contact order, exactly how do you go about getting your personal property from your Rhode Island domicile?
 This article describes several proper and legal ways for an accused individual to obtain their personal items even if the restraining order or no contact order is in effect.
 Readers also learn how the individual can seek relief from Family Court to accommodate their need to get their personal things.

 Taking advantage of the federal tax dependency exemption when providing support or care for a minor child can save the parent money on their annual taxes.
 But exactly which parent is entitled to receive that exemption and who makes the determination?
 This article provides valuable insight on what to do if a decision pending, property settlement or final judgment is in place, or how the IRS handles these exemptions.
 Readers learn about Treasury Decision 9408 and Form 8332 if they are a non-custodial or custodial parent.
 Article authored by a RI child custody lawyer.